David-W-25/p8105_hw5_zw3088/homework_5.md

 ## Problem 1

-Suppose you put 𝑛 people in a room, and want to know the probability that at least two people share a birthday.
-For simplicity, we’ll assume there are no leap years (i.e. there are only 365 days) and that birthdays are uniformly distributed over the year (which is actually not the case).
+Suppose you put n people in a room, and want to know the probability that at least two people share a birthday.
+For simplicity, we’ll assume there are no leap years and that birthdays are uniformly distributed over the year.
 Write a function that, for a fixed group size, randomly draws “birthdays” for each person; checks whether there are duplicate birthdays in the group; and returns TRUE or FALSE based on the result.

 ``` r